Build an app with admin restricted scopes using the v2.0 endpoint

 Controllers\AccountController.cs.
 In particular, the actions on the controller have an Authorize attribute, which forces the user to sign-in.
 The application uses the authorization code flow to sign-in the user.
 When the token is received (See method

-OnAuthorizationCodeReceived) in Startup.Auth.cs#L58-L65.
-The application gets a token, which MSAL.NET stores into the token cache (See the
+OnAuthorizationCodeReceived) in Startup.Auth.cs#L58-L65, the application gets the token, which MSAL.NET stores into the token cache (See the

 Utils\MsalSessionTokenCache class).
-Then, when they need to access the graph, the controllers get a token by calling their private method
+Then, when the controllers need to access the graph, they get a token by calling their private method